reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ```

-Note that we are logging different text and also have different times.
+Note that we are logging different text output and have also set different interval times.
 What will happen now?
 Guess and then run the code.
 The terminal window is showing something like this.

 ```bash